NeelayS/speech_spike_signatures/README.md

 optional arguments:
-  --data_file DATA_FILE       Name of the .npy file the pre-processed should be saved as (default='data') --upper_bound UPPER_BOUND   The upper bound of for sacling the feature extracted from the speech signal (default=52000.0) --lower_bound LOWER_BOUND   The lower bound of for sacling the feature extracted from the speech signal (default=52.0)
+  --data_file DATA_FILE       Name of the .npy file the pre-processed should be saved as (default='data') --upper_bound UPPER_BOUND   The upper bound of for scaling the feature extracted from the speech signal (default=52000.0) --lower_bound LOWER_BOUND   The lower bound of for scaling the feature extracted from the speech signal (default=52.0)
 ```

 Example arguments -